jeremytammik/tbc/a/1973_estorage_rm.md

 Looks like great stuff!

-Many thanks to Mazri for his great work, and to George for pointing it out.
+Many thanks to Mazri for his work, and to George for making me aware of it.

 ####<a name="5"></a> Extensible Starage Schema Deletion